-Distribution: East of the Casades in Washington; Washington south to Oregon and northern California, east to Idaho and Montana.
+Distribution: Occurring east of the Cascades crest in Washington; Washington to Oregon and northern California, east to Idaho and Montana.

-Habitat: Grassy hillsides and open coniferous forests, mid- to high elvations in the mountains.
+Habitat: Grassy hillsides and open coniferous forests, middle to high elvations in the mountains.

 Conservation Status: Not of concern